ILSCeV/Lara/README.md

 * Put together a simple structure for ScheduleEntryByID views
 * Added correct password handling for both week and event views
 * Restored event editing, but more work is needed (refactoring/optimisation)
+* Added autocomplete for member names
+* Converted tasks to events of a certain type, added various types, allowed members to create some of them for internal use.
+Those can be converted to public events by marketing oder management.
+* Members with normal rights may create/edit/delete events/tasks they created, marketing and management - all events
+* Added correct event filtering - now events can be shown to multiple clubs (checkboxes).
+Also added more colours.
+* Multiple visual changes, mostly minor ones.

 ## Contributing